jamesxdigital/TouchDesigner-Experiments/README.md

 ## 2️⃣ 🔥 Texture Generation with Noise and Feedback

 This project demonstrates how to create a texture using noise and feedback in TouchDesigner.
 The generated texture is then used to create particles with instancing in a 3D space.
-The tutorial covers the process of manipulating the noise texture, adding feedback and processing techniques to enhance the visual output.
+Mmanipulating the noise texture, adding feedback and processing techniques to enhance the visual output.

 <details>